sandstorm-io/sandstorm/README.md

     bash install.sh

 This will install a self-contained and (optionally) auto-updating Sandstorm bundle.
-It won't touch anything on your system other than your chosen installation directory and (optional) init script.
+It won't touch anything on your system other than your chosen installation directory, optionally installing an init script, and placing two symlinks (`spk` and `sandstorm`) under `/usr/local/bin`.

-Please note that Sandstorm requires root access to set up the sandbox.
-If this bothers you, consider installing it in its own VM.
-Note: Sandstorm currently does not work under LXC / Docker, because it uses the same kernel features, and making them nest requires kernel features that only recently became available.
-We intend to fix this eventually.
+Note: If installing Sandstorm under LXC / Docker, you will need to choose the option to install as a non-root user.
+Unfortunately, this means the development tools will not work.
+This is due to the interaction between Sandstorm and Docker's use of Linux containerization features and missing features in the Linux kernel which we hope will be fixed eventually.
+For non-development purposes, Sandstorm should run just fine under Docker.

 ### Tips